komw/next-safe-middleware/packages/next-safe-middleware/README.md

 This is where this package comes in: To make this setup easy, convenient and a lot less error-prone.

+## Docs
+Full version of documentation you can find at [next-safe-middleware-docs.vercel.app](next-safe-middleware-docs.vercel.app)

+Demo version of `apps/e2e` you can find at []

 ### Good Resources about (Strict) Content-Security-Policy (CSP)